 - Your VA can also set up a tweet to be published, as well as post to Facebook, Pinterest, etc.

-I hope that this quick guide has proven helpful for you.
+I hope that this quick guide has proven helpful for you when it comes time to hire a virtual assistant.